withastro/docs/src/pages/en/core-concepts/astro-components.md

   <p slot="after-footer">Here is some stuff about me.</p>
 </Wrapper>
 ```

-> ⚠️ Named slots are available only if the parent component and child component are both Astro components (even though some frameworks like Vue, Svelte support it).

 #### Fallback Content for Slots
 Slots can also render **fallback content**.
 When there are no matching children passed to a `<slot>`, a `<slot>` element will render its own placeholder children.